rod2ik/web2js/README.md

 You will now have the Pascal source `tex.p` along with `tex.pool` which contains the strings.

-Compile the `tex.p` sources to get the WebAssembly binary `out.wasm`
+Compile the `tex.p` sources to get the WebAssembly binary `out.wasm`.

 ```sh
 node compile.js tex.p out.wasm